mauvaisetroupe/architech/content/en/knowledgebase/bigdata/spark/_index.md

 ## Why Spark: A Brief History

 In the realm of big data processing, traditional tools faced challenges in handling massive datasets efficiently.
 Hadoop's MapReduce framework emerged as a solution, but its batch processing nature posed limitations for real-time analytics.
 Enter Apache Spark, conceived in response to the shortcomings of MapReduce.

 Spark introduced Resilient Distributed Datasets (RDDs), a fault-tolerant data structure, and leveraged in-memory processing to significantly boost performance.
 This innovation marked the beginning of a new era in big data processing.

 #### Significant dates

-- Spark was conceived in 2009 by Matei Zaharia during his doctoral studies at the University of California, Berkeley.
-Originally developed to accelerate processing in Hadoop systems, Spark's developers highlighted its speed in task execution compared to MapReduce.
+- Spark was conceived in 2009 by Matei Zaharia, originally developed to accelerate processing in Hadoop systems (compared to MapReduce)
 - In 2013, Spark was handed over to the Apache Foundation, becoming one of its most active projects.
-- In 2014, Spark achieved a significant milestone by winning the Daytona GraySort Contest, a competition to sort 100 terabytes of data as quickly as possible.
-Spark accomplished this using 206 machines, demonstrating three times the speed of Hadoop, which had used 2100 machines.
-Spark's efficiency was showcased by being three times faster while utilizing approximately 10 times fewer machines.
+- In 2014, Spark achieved a significant milestone by winning the Daytona GraySort Contest, a competition to sort 100 terabytes of data as quickly as possible
-- Today, contributions to Spark's development come from a diverse range of contributors, with around 200 different companies involved, including Intel, Facebook, IBM, SyFantasy, and Netflix.
-Since 2015, the number of contributors has surpassed 1,000.
+- Today, contributions to Spark's development come from around 200 different companies (Intel, Facebook, IBM, Netflix...)

 More detail in [wikipedia](https://fr.wikipedia.org/wiki/Apache_Spark).